elixir-sqlite/sqlite_ecto2/docs/sqlite.ectos-pseudo-returning-clause.md

 * The function only returns ID for inserts.
 Updates and deletes would still require a different method.
 * The function requires another select statement to return the ID of the inserted row.
 If another row is inserted before the select statement to return the last ID, then the value might be wrong.
-* Ecto *may* only use the returning statement for getting IDs from rows **today**, but I don't want my Sqlite.Ecto adapter to rely on an undocumented "feature" of Ecto that may change in the future.
+* Ecto *may* only use the returning statement for getting IDs from rows **today**, but I don't want my `sqlite_ecto2` adapter to rely on an undocumented "feature" of Ecto that may change in the future.

 None of these reasons preclude me from utilizing the `last_insert_rowid()` function, but another method will need to be used as well.